rajbos/rajbos.github.io/_posts/2018-06-16-GDBC-DevOps-on-the-Leaderboard.md

 We build on that for this years version, where Peter has added the webhook callback so VSTS could tell us when a workitem changed.

-Off course, this .NET core application is hosted in Azure on an App Service instance backed by an Azure Sql Database.
+Off course, this .NET core application is hosted in Azure on an App Service instance backed by an Azure SQL Database.
 The code is on GitHub and we created a build and release pipeline in VSTS:
 ![Build](/images/2018_06_16_GDBC_Build.png)

-This build would trigger when a pull request got merged into master and after succesfully running all unit tests would trigger a release.
+This build would trigger when a pull request got merged into master and after successfully running all unit tests would trigger a release.
 ![Build](/images/2018_06_16_GDBC_Release.png)

 # DevOps for the leaderboard application